Saturday, December 13, 2025

 I know that advice like “follow your passions and go with your gut” might sound cliche.
 But now, I have written articles about self-improvement, business, management, entertainment, and even politics and current events.
 Today, I write to inspire resilience and help other people share their stories.

 I do not have a degree in journalism.
 However, I am doing exactly what I knew I was meant to be doing all those years ago.
-You deserve to be doing what you set out to do, no matter how long the road is.
+You deserve to be doing what you set out to do, no matter how long the road is or how many career paths you’ve followed to get there.

 Career growth is something that happens over a lifetime.